MegApril/police-staffing-analysis/README.md

 4. Divide daily hours by 8 to find how many officers are needed.
 5. Scheduled officers accordingly by sector and beat based on geographic distributions of workload, preplanned events, and station needs.

 As an example, in January 2023 there was 15,378.82 hours spent on labor.
-If we find the year over year requires an increase of 5% for number of hours, this gives an adjusted number of hours of 16,147.76.
+If we find the year over year adjustment requires an increase of 5% for number of hours, this gives an adjusted number of hours of 16,147.76.
 Finding hours that should be allocated to each shift, we multiply 16,147.76 by .4, .38, and .22.
-Doing this gives monthly allottments of hours.

 Monthly values for January:
 - 6,459.10 hours to be scheduled 6AM-2PM